 The online workshop lasts 6 weeks and requires about 18-20 hours of time commitment over that time.
 There will be a 1-hour online webchat each week that is in real time.
 The timing of these will be announced after the participants have indicated the best time for them.
 While the program will do their best to accommodate everyone's schedule, the webinars will also be recorded if you are unable to attend.
 There will be activities from the toolkit to try each week in between the webchats.

 For more details and registration information go to: http://www.gb.nrao.edu/sjsworkshop/

 Museum educators, please join us for a free My Sky Tonight workshop to learn about how to bring the excitement of astronomy to pre-K children and their families.
 The workshop will take place online from October 12 - November 20, 2015.
 Each participant will receive a free toolkit hands-on astronomy activities designed for 3- to 5-year-old children and tested at multiple museums.
 The goal of this workshop is to provide educators with the opportunity to learn methods of engaging young children and their families in activities related to astronomy, including some of the stepping stones to astronomy, such as exploring near versus far, and observing changing shadows.

 Participants will gain the following through participation in the workshop:

 - Detailed descriptions of astronomy activities for preschool-aged children.
-These activities have been tested across multiple field sites.

 - Strategies we have found to be successful in engaging preschool-age children and their families.